patriciogonzalezvivo/thebookofshaders/09/README.md

 Pay close attention to the function ```rotateTilePattern()```, which subdivides the space into four cells and assigns an angle of rotation to each one.

-____comment the code below to describe what's happening in rotateTilePattern()____

 <div class="codeAndCanvas" data="truchet.frag"></div>

 * Comment, uncomment and duplicate lines 52 to 55 to compose new designs.

 ## Making your own rules

 Making procedural patterns is a mental exercise in finding minimal reusable elements.
-This practice is old; we as a species have been using grids and patterns to decorate textiles, floors and borders of objects for a long time ____this would be better if you could name a very old thing____.
-The pleasure of repetition and variation has caught our imagination.
+This practice is old; we as a species have been using grids and patterns to decorate textiles, floors and borders of objects for a long time: from meanders patterns on ancient Greece, to chinise lattise design the pleasure of repetition and variation has caught our imagination.
 Take some time to look at [decorative](https://archive.org/stream/traditionalmetho00chririch#page/130/mode/2up) [patterns](https://www.pinterest.com/patriciogonzv/paterns/) and see how artists and designers have a long history of challenging the fine edge between the predictability of order and the surprise of variation and chaos.
 From Arabic geometrical patterns, to gorgeous Japanese designs, there is an entire universe of patterns to learn from.

 ![Franz Sales Meyer - A handbook of ornament (1920)](geometricpatters.png)